Why guard best suits Wisconsin senior offensive lineman Tyler Beach - NewsBreak

 Beach has been an every-game starter the past two seasons for UW, playing right tackle in 2020 and left tackle last season.
 He was on the travel roster and a member of the field goal unit prior to earning a starting spot.
 If he sticks as the No. 1 left guard and continues to be a fixture of the lineup, he’ll make some history this fall.

-If Beach plays in all 12 regular-season games and in a bowl game — assuming the Badgers reach a bowl game for the 21st consecutive season — he will set the program record for games played at 60, passing linebacker Leon Jacobs’ total of 59 games from 2013-17.
-Jacobs’ 59 games played also is tied for the most in FBS history.
+If Beach plays in all 12 regular season games and in a bowl game — assuming the Badgers reach a bowl game for the 21st consecutive season — he will set the UW program record for games played at 60, passing linebacker Leon Jacobs’ total of 59 games from 2013-17.
+Jacobs’ 59 games played is also tied for the most in FBS history.
 Beach could play up to 15 games this fall if UW shocks the world and plays for a national championship.

 Service records across the country will begin falling with players taking advantage of the extra year of eligibility granted for playing through the COVID-affected 2020 season.
 The thought of setting such a record crossed Beach’s mind when he decided to return for a sixth season, but he wasn’t sure what the exact numbers were until a reporter informed him.